philmccarthy/philmccarthy.github.io/_posts/2020-11-17-my-intro-to-programming.md

 __Week 6 - <a href="https://github.com/philmccarthy/night_writer" target="_blank">Night Writer</a>__: A Ruby program which encodes & decodes braille.

 __Week 4-5 - <a href="https://github.com/philmccarthy/futbol" target="_blank">Futbol</a>__: Data Access Layer and Object Relationship Mapping exploration using data from a fictional soccer league to analyze statistics.
+This project was a precursor to our introduction to Ruby on Rails & ActiveRecord.
+We were tasked with understanding & building basic database functions that will be abstracted by AR when we dive into ROR next mod.

 __Week 2-3 - <a href="https://github.com/philmccarthy/battleship" target="_blank">Battleship</a>__: Command-line playable program in the style of the popular boardgame Battleship. <a href="https://repl.it/@philmccarthy/battleship#README.md" target="_blank">Play Battleship on repl.it!</a>